KTH/devops-course/contributions/executable-tutorial/pontuscm-varyd/README.md

 ## Title

-Executable tutorial for setting up a Firecracker microVM service.
+Executable tutorial for setting up a local Firecracker microVM service and using its API.

 ## Names and KTH ID

   - Pontus Cowling Mantefors (pontuscm@kth.se)
   - Viktor Åryd (varyd@kth.se)